What You Need to Know About Compartment Syndrome

 In order to reduce the dangers of compartment syndrome, there are specific treatment options available.
 When a doctor misdiagnosis a patient, these treatments may not be provided and it can leave the injured with further issues.

-At Power Rogers & Smith, L.L.P., our Chicago medical malpractice lawyers understand the dangers of a misdiagnosis.
+At Power Rogers & Smith, L.L.P., our lawyers understand the dangers of a misdiagnosis.
 We take the necessary steps to gather details regarding your situation including the symptoms you felt, the tests ran by the doctor or physician, the process to rule out compartment syndrome, and more.
 We aim to build the strongest case possible to help our clients seek the compensation they deserve for medical costs, rehabilitation expenses, lost wages, lost earning potential, and more.

 We take cases of medical malpractice seriously and we want to make sure that our clients understand their rights.
 Call us today for your free case evaluation and learn how we may be able to help you.